LaneCommunityCollege/aspects_apache22/README.md

 * ```aspects_apache22_mods```: Dictionary of modules that you wish to enable or disable.
 Remember to ensure the correct package is installed before you try to use them.
 * ```aspects_apache22_httpdconf```: Blocks of apache configuration.
 Use this to modify the defaults set by the distribution.
 These are sorted by key.
 Override blocks by setting the key value to "".
 * ```aspects_apache22_vhosts```: Blocks of apache vhost configuration.
 Use this to add new vhosts.
 These are sorted by key.
 Override blocks by setting the key value to "".
+* ```aspects_apache22_disabled_directives```: When you disable some modules, like autoindex, configuration directives might be left behind in files created by the OS's packages, resulting in invalid Apache configuration.
+Use this dictionary to define what directives should be removed, and which files to remove them from.

 ##Example Playbook